“The way to gain power, is to save power.”

 Walking at a normal pace is most popular, although some traditions even walk at a brisk pace.
 The most meditative method is to walk really slow, with an in-breath upon lifting a foot slightly and an out-breath when placing it half a step forward — which also works well when the space is limited.

-By alternating sitting and walking it’s possible to meditate almost indefinitely.
-Seven and ten day retreats consist of 8 to 12 hours of sitting and walking meditation a day, with gung-ho participants continuing to sit through the night.
+Alternating sitting with walking around the same short, easy path, over and over again, it’s possible to meditate almost indefinitely.
+Seven and ten day retreats consist of 8 to 12 hours of sitting and walking meditation a day, with gung-ho participants continuing to practice through the night.

 Once we are proficient in meditation it can be done almost anywhere, but at first it’s best to sit in the same place consistently.